Droit du seigneur: England

+The English lexicographer Thomas Blount claimed in his Fragmenta Antiquitatis of 1679 that the "right" had previously existed as a medieval custom of some English manors, but had been commuted into payment of money.
+However, Howarth points out that there is no evidence that Blount's theory actually reflected the medieval situation.

-The Curiosities of Literature (1823) by the British writer Isaac D'Israeli stated the practice had been widespread across Europe.
+The Curiosities of Literature (1823) by the British writer Isaac D'Israeli claimed the practice had been widespread across Europe.

 France

-The right was mentioned in 1556 in the Recueil d'arrêts notables des cours souveraines de France of the French lawyer and author Jean Papon.
-The French writer Antoine du Verdier also commented on it in 1577.
+The supposed right was mentioned in 1556 in the Recueil d'arrêts notables des cours souveraines de France of the French lawyer and author Jean Papon.
+Papon's account was vague about attributing where this practice is said to have occurred.
+The French writer Antoine du Verdier also commented on it in 1577, saying that he had been told that such a right had once existed in Scotland.

-The French philosopher Montesquieu referred to the practice in The Spirit of the Laws (1748), saying that it had been enforced in France over three nights.
+The French philosopher Montesquieu referred to the practice in The Spirit of the Laws (1748), saying that it had been enforced in France over three nights, although this was a misinterpretation of the actual medieval practice whereby consummation of marriage was forbidden for the first or first three nights of a marriage, unless waived by buying an indulgence from a bishop or abbot.

 Voltaire mentioned the practice in his Dictionnaire philosophique, published in 1764.
 He wrote the five-act comedy Le droit du seigneur or L'écueil du sage in 1762, although it was not performed until 1779, after his death.
 This play was the first time the term droit du seigneur was used.

-In 18th-century France, a number of writers made other claims about the supposed power of the overlords during the Ancien Régime, such as the droit de ravage (right of ravage; providing to the lord the right to devastate fields of his own domain), and the droit de prélassement (right of lounging; it was said that a lord had the right to disembowel his serfs to warm his feet in).
+In 19th-century France, a number of writers made other claims about the supposed power of the overlords during the Ancien Régime, such as the droit de ravage (right of ravage; providing to the lord the right to devastate fields of his own domain), and the droit de prélassement (right of lounging; it was said that a lord had the right to disembowel his serfs to warm his feet in).

-Holy Roman Empire
+The Holy Roman Empire

-In Mozart's The Marriage of Figaro, which premiered in 1786 with a libretto by Lorenzo Da Ponte, the comic plot revolves around the successful efforts of the young bride and groom, Figaro and Susanna, to block the efforts of the unfaithful Count Almaviva to seduce Susanna.
+In Mozart's The Marriage of Figaro, which premiered in 1786 with a libretto by Lorenzo Da Ponte, the comic plot revolves around the successful efforts of the young bride and groom, Susanna and Figaro, to block the efforts of the unfaithful Count Almaviva to seduce Susanna.
 To achieve his aim, the frustrated Count threatens to reinstitute droit du seigneur.
 It was based on a play of the same title by Pierre Beaumarchais.